Boone - the Early Years

 Minor Change in Plans

-The plan had been to go north-west at Mackinaw, Illinois to cross the river at Peoria, Illinois, but now they go west-north-west to Pekin, Illinois where they collect the bounty, and cross the river.
-They reach Peoria, Illinois on September 9th, 1861, another Monday.
+The plan had been to go north-west at Mackinaw, Illinois, to cross the river at Peoria, Illinois, but now they go west-north-west to Pekin, Illinois, where they collect the bounty, and they cross the river.
+They reach Peoria, Illinois, on September 9th, 1861, another Monday.
 While he rides into town Boone thinks, On the road we lose track of the days, yet we seem to arrive or leave an important place on a Monday, most of the time, despite us not caring what day of the week it is.